-- Grammarly – As its name suggests, Grammarly addresses spelling, grammar, and sentence structure.
+- Grammarly – As its name suggests Grammarly addresses spelling, grammar, and sentence structure.
 If you subscribe to the Jasper service, Grammarly will come with it.
-I subscribe to Grammarly separately, allowing me to use it wherever I write.
-Even in email.
+I subscribe to Grammarly separately, allowing me to use it wherever I write, even in email.
 As I write, it is there offering corrections and making suggestions.
-When I complete an article, I don't need a proofreader to catch what I have missed.
+I don't need a proofreader to catch what I have missed when I complete an article.
 Grammarly has my back.

 A website without images can be a very dull site, indeed!
 At least visually.
 But where can you find images, photos, or videos that are free or inexpensive, about which you can be confident you have permission to use?

-We all know about Google images, a rich storehouse of graphic content.
+We all know about Google Images, a rich storehouse of graphic content.
 But which images can you use on a website, and which are prohibited?
-Sure, you can contact the content owner, but that takes time, and you may or may not receive a prompt reply.
+You can contact the content owner, but that takes time, and you may or may not receive a prompt reply.
 So I rely on four services:

 - Graphic River – A combination of free and paid downloads.